 The regulation of professional sports in the United States is generally managed by one of two types of entities: private, for-profit organisations or national governing bodies.
-Many of the leading professional sports leagues in the United States are private, for-profit organisations, including the National Basketball Association (NBA), the National Football League (NFL), Major League Baseball (MLB) and the National Hockey League.
+Many of the leading professional sports leagues in the United States are private, for-profit organisations, including the National Basketball Association (NBA), the National Football League (NFL), Major League Baseball (MLB), the National Hockey League (NHL), Major League Soccer (MLS), the Women's National Basketball Association (WNBA), the Professional Women's Hockey League (PWHL) and the National Women's Soccer League (NWSL).
 These entities tend to be the primary revenue drivers within the landscape of American professional sports.
-National governing bodies generally oversee sporting events and participation for Olympic and Paralympic sports.
+National governing bodies generally oversee sporting events and Olympic and Paralympic sports participation.
 USA Gymnastics, the United States Tennis Association and the United States Soccer Federation are all examples of national governing bodies that operate under the umbrella of the United States Olympic & Paralympic Committee, a quasi-governmental entity that operates as a non-profit corporation.

-Both structures are generally governed according to rules and internal regulatory procedures set forth in league documents such as league constitutions and by-laws.
-Typically, a commissioner is appointed to serve as a chief executive officer and is responsible for managing the day-to-day operation of the league.
+Both types of entities are generally governed according to rules and internal regulatory procedures outlined in league documents such as league constitutions and by-laws.
+Typically, leagues will appoint a commissioner to serve as a chief executive officer who is responsible for managing the day-to-day operations of the league.

 Because most professional sports organisations wield substantial market power, professional athletes often form unions to advocate for player rights and interests.
-These unions work with the professional sports organisations to enter into a collective bargaining agreement (CBA), which is an agreed-upon set of rules and regulations concerning employment that leagues, teams and players agree to follow.
-Some CBAs may also regulate the conduct of other people involved in the business of sport, such as player agents.
+These unions work with professional sports organisations to enter into a collective bargaining agreement (CBA), which is an agreed-upon set of rules and regulations concerning employment that leagues, teams and players agree to follow.
+Some CBAs may also regulate the conduct of other people involved in the business of sports, such as player-agents.

 While professional leagues are generally permitted to regulate their own activities through internal rules and policies, they must abide by state and federal law.
-Antitrust laws, gambling laws, and criminal laws are all examples of state and federal laws that intersect with the regulation of professional sports, and the government may intervene if there are questions about a league's compliance.
-For example, the federal government has stepped in at times to investigate both Olympic sports (sexual abuse of athletes) and private sports (concussions in American football, steroids and antitrust issues).
+Antitrust laws, gambling laws and criminal laws are all examples of state and federal laws that intersect with the regulation of professional sports; state governments and the federal government may intervene if there are questions about a league's compliance.
+For example, the federal government has stepped in at times to investigate both Olympic sports (sexual abuse of athletes) and private sports (concussions in American football, steroids, and antitrust issues).